BCClassroomAI/GetSheets/README.md

 # GetSheets

-code to wrap requests to Google Sheets for BC ClassroomAI Project
+Code to wrap requests to Google Sheets for BC ClassroomAI Project